• Skip to primary navigation

 An overhead shot of individual servings of Arroz Doce, with rice and cinnamon stick on the background.

-Start making your Portuguese rice pudding by mixing three and a half cups of water with salt on a medium or large-sized saucepan.
+Start by mixing 3 and 1/2 cups of water with salt in a medium or large saucepan.

 Add rice and lemon rind; and cook it as normal.